mbaumer/us_hep_funding/docs/_states/ID.md

 [Back to top](#top)
 ## ID-02 -- Rep. Michael K. Simpson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/ID-02)
 ### Committees
-Michael K. Simpson is the #1 Democrat on the House Appropriations Subcommittee on Energy and Water Development
+Michael K. Simpson is the #1 Republican on the House Appropriations Subcommittee on Energy and Water Development

-Michael K. Simpson is the #4 Democrat on the House Committee on Appropriations
+Michael K. Simpson is the #4 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```